tmilev/calculator/examples/README.md

 CartanInvolution(E_6, EIV);

 ```
 Computes the Cartan involution from a Vogan diagram.
 The Vogan diagrams are listed on page 695, Knapp, Lie groups beyond an introduction, 2nd edition.However, these were given no labels.
-We are matching the Vogan diagrams to theirSatake diagram labels as presented in the tables in Shôrô Araki, On root systems and an infinitesimal classification of irreducible symmetric spaces, 1962.
-If you see any discrepancies, please file a bug in our bug tracker.
-The first argument is the type of the matching Satake diagram.
-The second argument is the parameter of the Satake diagram.
-Please note that we will draw the corresponding Vogan diagram, and NOT the Satake diagram.
-This is work in progress.
+We merged various labeling sytems found in: Lie Groups and Lie Algebras III: Structure of Lie Groups and Lie Algebras, Vinberg, Onishchik, page 229;Shôrô Araki, On root systems and an infinitesimal classification of irreducible symmetric spaces, 1962, the tables in section 5 and page 695 in Knapp's book quoted above.
+The possible labels are: AI, n, matching the real form k_0=so(n) in sl(n, R).
+AII, n, n-odd, matching the real form k_0=sp(n) in sl(n, H).
+AIII, n, k, matching the real form k_0=s(u(n)+u(n-k)) in su(n, n-k).The first argument is one of the labels above.
+The second argument n - the rank of the ambient Lie algebra.
+The third parameter - enter it only if it applies - is the extra parameter required for the following types:AIII, .This is work in progress.

 *AdCommonEigenspace* [AdCommonEigenspace] {CalculatorLieTheory::adCommonEigenSpaces}.
 [Example](https://calculator-algebra.org/app#%7b%22calculatorInput%22%3a%22AdCommonEigenspace%7b%7d%28F_4%2c%20-5%20%28g_%7b9%7d%29%20%2b3%20%28g_%7b13%7d%29%20%2b5%20%28g_%7b16%7d%29%20%2b4%20%28g_%7b10%7d%29%2c%20g_%7b14%7d%2bg_%7b22%7d%2bg_%7b20%7d%29%22%2c%22currentPage%22%3a%22calculator%22%7d)